 When out in the desert, your best chance of shelter is your vehicle.
 It should be able to protect you from the harsh heat during the day and the freezing temperatures at night.
 A vehicle has more chances of being spotted by rescuers, too.

-This might be a dead giveaway but the best way to obtain water in the desert is to actually have it with you.
-If you’re traveling to the desert, make sure that you have an ample supply of drinking water with you.
-At least a gallon per person/day should be enough.
+This might be a dead giveaway, but the best way to obtain water for desert survival is to actually have it with you.
+If you’re traveling to the desert, bring enough drinking water.
+At least a gallon per person per day should be fine.

 Don’t Lose That Water

-Stay away from anything that might cause you to need water or something that might further dehydration like smoking or drinking liquor.
-Soda is full of sugar and is therefore not a good source of hydration, either.
+Stay away from anything that might cause you to need water or something that might further dehydration, like smoking or drinking liquor.
+Soda is full of sugar and isn’t a good source of hydration, either.

 Food Can Wait

-Surprisingly, food is not the main concern when you’re out in the desert.
-Eat only to sustain yourself and to keep the worst of the hunger pangs away.
-Eating causes your metabolism to fire up; you need energy to burn all that food and that energy creates heat which causes you to lose more water.
-So just eat enough to keep yourself going.
+Just eat enough to keep yourself going.
 Ration your food and train yourself to eat only when you need it.
 Your stomach might protest, but it should pay off afterward.
 When you need to find food to sustain yourself until you find help, you can forage for wild edibles or trap small animals like rodents or reptiles.
-Pass up on active hunting as it takes too much energy.
+Pass up on active hunting, as it takes too much energy.

 Beware of Wildlife Threats